antixenoinitiative/axiwiki/Flight.md

 1. Now back on regular thrust, jam down and back thrust to-establish your orbit.
 The key is to limit the velocity out of your boost to no more than 350-400 ideally.
 More than that, and you’ll swing out of range instead of re-establishing an orbit.

-### "Reverski"
+### The Reverski
-Traveling in a certain direction in Flight Assist OFF, while having the ship face backwards.
+Traveling in a certain direction, best in Flight Assist OFF, while having the ship face backwards.
 Particularly useful with an enemy like a thargoid interceptor and swarm in pursuit of you.

 Can use this technique during AX to deploy Flak against the Swarm or beam the interceptors' shield during repairs.

-### The "Flip"
+### The Flip
 (Not actually a flip) Flight Assist OFF, Boost, Hold Cargo Scoop, and any combination of pitch, roll, and/or yaw to turn rapidly with a small turn radius.

+## CMDR named maneuvers

+A select number of maneuvers named after the commanders who established them in a major way.

 ### The "Painbeaver"